MiszynV2/CountryStatisticsApp/README.md

 ## Author

-This project was created by Wojciech Marciniszyn.
+This project was created by myself to develop my programing and making charts skills.
 You can reach me at wmarciniszyn11@gmail.com.

 ---